Switch Booting Commands

 The user must enter xr19v at the login prompt to access the Aboot shell.

-• These commands set the Aboot password to xr123, then display the resulting boot-config code.
-The encrypted string was previously generated with xr123 as the clear-text seed.
+• These commands set the Aboot password to xr123 and display the resulting boot-config code.
+In the past, the encrypted string uses xr123 as the clear-text seed.

 Software image: flash:/EOS.swi